 Singles day, the world’s largest shopping event hosted by Alibaba annually, takes place on Nov.11.
 On that day, Alibaba offers massive discounts on its products, through its platforms.
 Last year, Alibaba hit a record with $30.8 billion in sales from the event.

 In the full fiscal year of 2018, Alibaba’s China commerce retail business, accounted for 71% revenue, which is powered by China consumer spending, according to Haverty.

 “Domestic Chinese consumer spending is still strong.
 This year’s Singles Day will be an indicator of whether that demand is starting to slow.
 I don’t know how many Chinese consumers have access to credit, but credit levels can extend consumer spending growth even in the face of a decline in GDP,” Haverty told CapitalWatch.

-Haverty also noted that Alibaba's IPO in Hong Kong doesn’t “necessarily” mean that it will shy away China-based companies from listing in New York.
+Alibaba set the bar for the world’s largest IPO in 2014, raising $25 billion on Wall Street.
+Despite Alibaba planning its IPO on Hong Kong, Haverty noted it doesn’t “necessarily” mean that it will shy away Chinese-based companies from listing in New York.

 “Alibaba already raised equity capital in New York.
 Doing a secondary issuance on the Hong Kong market makes sense because it diversifies your capital sources.
 The Company's primary operations are in China, so it makes sense to take advantage of the favorable capital market conditions and liquidity in Hong Kong”

 Shares in Alibaba slipped 86 cents to $176.67 per American depositary share on Thursday.